-Approximately 19,18096 people live in San Francisco's South of Market Area, or SOMA.
+Approximately 19,18098 people live in San Francisco's South of Market Area, or SOMA.
 Its population is older than San Francisco's with a higher proportion of residents over 60 years old.
-It has a higher proportion of Black and Asian residents than San Francisco overall; and while its proportion of White and Latino/a residents is smaller than the City overall, the community as a whole is becoming more and

-94 U.S. Census Bureau, American Community Survey, 2016 Five-Year Estimates more diverse.
-There are about $12,110^{97}$ housing units in the area.
+It has a higher proportion of Black and Asian residents than San Francisco overall; and while its proportion of White and Latino/a residents is smaller than the City overall, the community as a whole is becoming more and more diverse.
+There are about 12,11099 housing units in the area.
 About 82% of households are renters.
 The median household income is less than half of the City's median household income.
-See the San Francisco Neighborhoods Socio-Economic Profiles at https://default.sfplanning.org/publications reports/SF NGBD SocioEconomic Profiles/2012-2016 ACS Profile Neighborhoods Final.pdf for additional demographic data by neighborhood.
+See the San Francisco Neighborhoods Socio-Economic Profiles at https://default.sfplanning.org/publications_reports/SF_NGBD_SocioEconomic_Profiles/2012-2016_ACS_Profile_Neighborhoods_Final.pdf for additional demographic data by neighborhood.